 Employers have a legal responsibility to provide a safe and secure working environment that adequately assesses the risks faced by staff.
 This would include the handling of hazardous chemicals, solutions or substances.
 Such an environment would ensure that all staff members are provided with training and guidance in order that they know what hazardous substances are present, how to handle them, and also given the correct safety equipment such as gloves, protective clothing or breathing apparatus.

-Why claim compensation for eczema?
+Why claim compensation for dermatitis?

 Eczema sufferers know all too well what a horrible condition it can be.
 In addition to the physical pain and itching, there are the psychological effects present with any visible skin disease or injury.
 Sufferers can feel withdrawn and anxious, aware of others looking at them and avoiding touch.
 There is no single treatment that works for everyone, and if you find something that does work, there’s no guarantee it will work forever.
 Searching for effective treatment becomes expensive and frustrating.